ShaniHalali/Cinema-manager-SQL-/README.md

 ## ERD Diagram
 <img src="https://github.com/user-attachments/assets/57041d30-0189-4bda-b46a-4363c6d8c8d2" alt="WelcomePage" width="50%" height="50%">

+## Database Tables
+- **Cinema Table**: Holds basic cinema details.
+- **Employee Tables**: Separate tables for ushers and ticket sellers, including their unique attributes.
+- **Hall Table**: Includes hall details like number of rows and chairs.
+- **Movie Table**: Stores information about each movie.
+- **Screening Table**: Links movies to specific halls with date and time details.
+- **Viewer and Ticket Tables**: Manages viewers and their purchased tickets.

+## Users
+- **Cinema Manager**: Manages screenings, employee performance, and revenue.
+- **Employees**: Can view non-sensitive information about colleagues, track performance metrics and shifts .
+- **Viewers**: Can purchase tickets and access relevant movie and screening details.

 ## System Features
 ### 1. **Cinema Information**
 - Each cinema has a unique ID and an address.